The local Gross-Prasad conjecture over $\mathbb{R}$: Epsilon dichotomy: Local Gross--Prasad conjecture

-From \cite[Thm.~6.3]{MR1216197}, the following statement holds: \begin{num} \item Given a reductive algebraic group $G$ over $\BR$ and a local $L$-parameter $\vphi:\CL_\BR\to \LG$, let $\CS_{\vphi} = \pi_0(S_{\vphi})$ where $S_{\vphi}$ is the centralizer of the image of $\vphi$ in $\wh{G}$ and $\CS_{\vphi} = \pi_0(S_{\vphi})$ is the corresponding connected component.
-After fixing a Whittaker datum for $G$ (i.e. a quasi-split pure inner form of $G$ with a fixed Borel subgroup over $\BR$, and a generic character of the corresponding unipotent radical), there is a non-degenerate pairing
+Fix a Whittaker datum for $G$, namely a quasi-split pure inner form of $G$ together with a Borel subgroup over $\BR$ and a generic character of the unipotent radical.
+A local $L$-parameter $\vphi$ is called \textbf{generic} if the Vogan $L$-packet $\Pi^{\Vg}(\vphi)$ contains a generic representation.